 Drug Testing and Criminal Background Checks

 Tuition and other expenses are subject to change.
-Students will provide their own transportation to the clinical education sites in various communities two to three days per week.
-Travel expense is probably the largest expense students will encounter.
-See supporting documents: Program-Related Expenses
+Students will provide their own transportation to the clinical training sites in various communities.
+Clinical sites are located within an 80-mile radius of the Main Campus in Stillwater.
+See supporting documents: Program-Related Expenses.

 Contact us with any questions at 405.377.3333.